opscentric/mini-series/docker-and-containers/README.md

 #### The `WORKDIR` Directive

-The `WORKDIR` directive tells Docker to run subsequent directives in the specified directory.
+The `WORKDIR` directive tells Docker to run subsequent commands in the specified directory.
 In our case that's `/opscentric`.
-It's a simple but useful directive especially for more complex containers which contain several directories.
+It's a simple but useful directive especially for more complex containers which contain several folders.

 #### The `EXPOSE` Directive

 The `EXPOSE` directive tells Docker to open one or more ports in the container.
 In our case we just want to open port `4000` because that's the port that our Node app will use.

-You can specify more than one port after the `EXPOSE` directive just put a space between each one (i.e `EXPOSE 8080 4000 5000`).
+You can specify more than one port after the `EXPOSE` directive by putting a space between each one (i.e `EXPOSE 8080 4000 5000`).

 #### The `CMD` Directive